 There’s been a global rise in supply chain attacks in recent years.
-Some experts believe this rise is fueled by the improvement of cybersecurity measures in general, which may lead hackers trying to indirectly attack their targets through their supply chain rather than face them head-on.
+Some experts believe the general improvement of cybersecurity measures fueled this rise.
+With better protected sites, hackers may opt for indirectt attack their targets through their supply chain rather than face them head-on.

 Regardless of the causes, these are three of the most significant WordPress supply chain attacks that have occurred recently: